StatBiomed/CamoTSS/README.rst

 Annotation means that you can detect TSS based on the annotation.
 The distance between different TSS may be narrow.

 You can check our paper to learn more detail.

+In addition, you can use '--mode Unannotation_addCTSS' to identify CTSS within each TSS cluster.

-For multiple samples preprocessing
+Multiple samples preprocessing
 ===========

 For most public single cell data, we can obtain the whole annotation of cell type from different samples.